Fogh/AFAddressBookManager/README.md

 ### Manually

-Import all files from AFAddressBookManager folder to your project and add the AddressBook framework.
+Copy all files from AFAddressBookManager folder to your project and add the [AddressBook framework](http://developer.apple.com/library/ios/#documentation/AddressBook/Reference/AddressBook_iPhoneOS_Framework/).

 ## Usage